mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         FollowShape : Derivatives of the SurfaceInteraction fields follow shape's motion

         DetachShape : Derivatives of the SurfaceInteraction fields ignore shape's motion

-        BoundaryTest : Compute the boundary-test used in reparameterized integrators

         All : //!
 Compound compute flags